gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

 |51|UA MegaBox|UA MegaBox|Level 11, MegaBox, Enterprise Square 5, 38 Wan...|22.319533|114.208555|

-tde cinema '新光戲院大劇場' and '大館' in tde cinema list should not be considered as cinema in Hong Kong. tdese records must be rmeoved too.
-Finally, tdere are 58 cinemas in Hong Kong will be used to resolve tde problem.
+tde cinema '新光戲院大劇場' and '大館' in the cinema list should not be considered as cinema in Hong Kong. tdese records must be rmeoved too.
+Finally, tdere are 58 cinemas in Hong Kong will be used to resolve the problem.

 Display first 5 records of Hong Kong Cinemas after cleansing.